-Now, one of the toughest aspects of leading a safety meeting or toolbox talk is being a good communicator.
-Public speaking isn’t an innate ability for most people.
-It takes practice and often a good audience.
-Specifically, the best safety leaders let their crew voice their concerns, questions and sometimes doubts with courtesy and respect in mind.
+Thirdly, avoiding safety risks is usually the main focus of safety meetings.
+However, that doesn’t go far enough.
+Every crew member needs to know what to do if and when a safety incident occurs, unfortunately.
+When high-level reporting of injuries or considerable risks to the use of PPE, your team needs to know three things; who to talk to, how to document the incident, and what steps to take to minimize the future risk.
+Now, one of the toughest aspects of leading a safety meeting or toolbox talk is being an effective communicator.
+However, public speaking isn’t an innate ability for most people.
+It takes practice and often a suitable audience.
+Above all, the best safety leaders let their crew voice their concerns, questions and sometimes doubts with courtesy and respect in mind.

 Need to update your

 No more printing safety topics to paper and manually scanning or tracking attendance rosters.
 Let the Safety Training App improve your company’s safety program by utilizing the best “free” training app available!

 © 2022 ToolWatch Corp. | EHS Mobile Safety Solutions